System Boot

 Example

 A man spends six weeks deciding whether to leave his job.
-He builds spreadsheets.
-He talks to friends.
-He runs scenarios at three in the morning.
-None of the spreadsheets change his salary, his options, or his courage.
+Spreadsheets, friends, 3 a.m. scenarios.
+None of it changes his salary, his options, or his courage.
 The day his manager asks him directly, he answers in four seconds.
 The decision was already made.
 The loop was the cost of refusing to know it.

 Questions this answers